kenken64/iot-door-sensor/README.md

 # Multiple version
 - Wifi version
 - Sigfox version
-- Lorawan version require an existing lorawan gateway
+- Lorawan version require an existing lorawan gateway (Prototype, too expensive)

 # Pre-requisite Lora Gateway
 - Use the raspi-config tool (with sudo raspi-config) to enable SPI on the Raspberry Pi